a-sit-plus/gradle-conventions-plugin/README.md

 * Autoconfiguration of test output format
 * Force dependency from publish tasks to sign tasks
 * Shorthand for Dokka setup
-* Shorthand for accessing environment variables (System.properties):
+* Shorthand for accessing environment variables:
   * `val my_env_prop by env` creates a final `String?` variable, set to the value of `System.getProperty("my_env_prop")`
   * `env("my.prop")` is a shorthand for `System.getProperty("my.prop")`
   * `val my_env_overridable_prop by envExtra` is a shorthand for first trying `System.getProperty("my_env_overridable_prop")`, then trying to read it read from `extra`.
 Returns `null` if absent.